-The Parent Company owns a parcel of land for capital appreciation purposes costing ₱136 million as at December 31, 2020.
+The Parent Company owns a parcel of land for capital appreciation purposes costing P136 million as at December 31, 2020.
 These properties are located in Scout Borromeo St. and Scout Bayoran St., Brgy.
 South Triangle, Diliman, Quezon City, and Sgt.
 Esguerra Avenue corners Scout Bayoran Street and Scout Borromeo Street, within Barangay South Triangle, Diliman, Quezon City.
-The fair value of the land, based on the latest appraisal reports dated February 14 and 20, 2020, amounted to ₱1.6 billion as determined by an independent appraiser accredited by the Philippine SEC using the Sales Comparison Approach, which considers the sales of similar or substitute properties and related market data and establishes a value estimate by processes involving comparison.
+The fair value of the land, based on the latest appraisal reports dated February 14 and 20, 2020, amounted to P1.6 billion as determined by an independent appraiser accredited by the Philippine SEC using the Sales Comparison Approach, which considers the sales of similar or substitute properties and related market data and establishes a value estimate by processes involving comparison.
 The fair value of this investment property is categorized under Level 3 of the fair value hierarchy as the market for the identical or similar properties is not active.
-The highest and best use of the asset is as a commercial utility.
-For Sales Comparison approach, the higher the rise per sqm., the higher the fair value.
-The significant unobservable input to valuation of the land is the price per square meter ranging from ₱115,000 to ₱250,000.
+The higher the rise per square meter ranging from P115,000 to P250,000.
 The land was reclassified to non-current held for sale as of December 31, 2021 (see Note 31).

-Direct operating expenses, which consist mainly of depreciation, amounted to 20.2 million, 20.4 million and 20.4 million in 20.4 million and 20.4 million
+Direct operating expenses, which consist mainly of depreciation, amounted to P0.2 million, P0.4 million and P2 million in 2022, 2021 and 2020, respectively.